rubyaustralia/roro/2019/10/201910-rorosyd.md

 ![inline](https://www.dropbox.com/s/rtel8e4hy8d06kw/lookahead-logo.png?dl=1)

 ^
-Lookahead Search, a software recruiting firm that specialise in hiring for Ruby and web developer roles, so if you want to trade code for money, go see them.
+Lookahead Search, technical recruiters who are actually technical, hiring Ruby and web developers is literally all they do so if you want to trade code for money, go see them.

 ---
 # [fit] **Community Sponsor**